Michoumichmich/oneAPI-setup-script/README.md

 ### Caveats
-oneMKL does not support testing when building for both cuBLAS and cuRAND
+* oneMKL does not support testing when building for both cuBLAS and cuRAND
+* for oneMKL with cuda you should use the namespace `oneapi::mkl::blas::column_major::` as cuBLAS is column_major.

 ### Repositories used
 - OpenCL Headers+Loaders: https://github.com/KhronosGroup/OpenCL-Headers.git, https://github.com/KhronosGroup/OpenCL-ICD-Loader.git